 (Dunreyth Alpacas is not a petting farm.)

-Bruce & Peta live in an idyllic setting on the side of the South Downs in West Sussex.
+Bruce & Peta live in an idyllic setting in the South Downs in West Sussex.

-They gave up their profession as Nurses and now run their herd of alpacas on their own land in Adsdean Park.
+They gave up their profession as Nurses to run their herd of alpacas on their own land in Adsdean Park.

 SEE WALKING PAGE FOR DETAILS.
 An Alpaca walking Experience second to none.